saptak/envddext/docs/envoy_gateway_implementation_plan.md

 ### **❌ Current Limitations (Planned for Future Releases)**
 - **No Resource Editing**: Cannot modify existing Gateway or HTTPRoute configurations
-- **No Policy Management**: Security policies, rate limiting, traffic policies not supported
 - **HTTP Protocol Only**: Limited to HTTP/HTTPS routing (no TCP, UDP, gRPC)
 - **No Advanced Envoy Features**: EnvoyProxy custom resources and patches not supported

+**Note**: Security policies, rate limiting, traffic policies, JWT authentication, resilience policies, and comprehensive testing tools are now fully supported as of v0.12.2.

 ## Overview
 This document outlines the implementation plan for the Envoy Gateway Docker Desktop Extension, focusing on delivering a user-friendly experience for common API Gateway use cases.